sahilcreator07/pipecat-flow-voice/README.md

 - Merge node support for complex flows
 - Real-time validation

+### Naming Conventions

+While the underlying system is flexible with node naming, the editor follows these conventions for clarity:

+- **Start Node**: Named after your initial conversation state (e.g., "greeting", "welcome")
+- **End Node**: Conventionally named "end" for clarity, though other names are supported
+- **Flow Nodes**: Named to reflect their purpose in the conversation (e.g., "get_time", "confirm_order")

+These conventions help maintain readable and maintainable flows while preserving technical flexibility.

 ### Online Editor

 The editor is available online at [flows.pipecat.ai](https://flows.pipecat.ai).